-KyungMook Kim (b.1985, Busan) is a filmmaker based in Seoul.
+KyungMook Kim is a filmmaker and media artist based in Seoul.
 Ranging from video art, documentary and narrative film to expended form of cinema, his works explore the precarity of the marginalized such as homosexuals, transsexuals, sex workers, and North Korean defectors.
 Through his works, he has attempted to reveal the ambiguity between appearance/disappearance, visibility/invisibility, and presence/absence.

 He made his directorial debut with Me and Doll-playing (2004) at the age of nineteen.
 Since then, he has made various forms of cinema, including the Things Trilogy, which consists of Faceless Things (2005), Stateless Things (2011), and Futureless Things (2014).
 His films have been selected for and received awards in numerous international film festivals such as the Venice Film Festival, the International Film Festival Rotterdam, the BFI London Film Festival, the Museum of Modern Art (New York) and the New Museum.
 More recently, his works have been invited and screened as retrospectives at the Indie Space (South Korea, 2016), Black Movie Film Festival (Swiss, 2013), Taipei Film Festival (Taiwan, 2012), and Festival du Film Coréen à Paris (France, 2012).